Why Cats Knead?

 Why Do Cats Knead Their Bed or Blanket?

 Scientists have speculated that when cats knead their bed or blanket, it is an instinct left over from the olden days.
 Thousands of years ago, our feline companions didn’t live in a house and snuggle up on our pillows.
-Back then, cats had to be on the move so they could find prey and avoid from being caught by larger predators.
-When it came time to sleep, they would knead the ground to tamp the grass down making it softer to lie on.
+Back then, cats had to be on the move so they could find prey and avoid being caught by larger predators.
+When it came time to sleep, they would knead the ground to tamp the grass down and make it softer to lie on.
 This is strictly theoretical, but it still makes for a logical point as to why they still knead their bed or blanket today.
 Furthermore, the need to claim the bed or blanket as their territory could also be a factor.

 Petozy is a brand dedicated to pet and pet owner happiness.
 The about cats section contains silly articles about cat memes to more serious articles about cat play behavior.
 Search our articles to see if we can help you with your cat related questions.
 Or sign-up for our newsletter if you want to get updates when new articles or products are released.